rogerbinns/jia-mini-python/doc/java.rst

       closed and you can have additional content after the jmp.

       :raises EOFException: When the stream is truncated
-      :raises IOException: Passed on from read() calls on stream
+      :raises IOException: Passed on from read() calls on the stream
       :raises ExecutionError: Any issues from executing the code

    .. method:: void setClient(Client client)